-Matt Meyer, former business manager for the New York World Telegram and Sun, succeeded Walker as president and chairman in 1971.
+Matt Meyer, former business manager for Scripps New York World Telegram and Sun, succeeded Stone as president and chairman in 1971.
 During Meyer's tenure, the Foundation's annual budget grew from approximately $100,000 to $500,000 and the journalism awards program expanded.

 In 1979, Jacques A. Caldwell, general business manager/vice president of marketing for Scripps Howard Newspapers, succeeded Meyer as president.
 He became chairman in 1980 when Meyer was named chairman-emeritus.
 Foundation offices were moved from New York to corporate offices in Cincinnati in 1981.

 In 1996, Judith G. Clabes became president and CEO of a new and expanding Scripps Howard Foundation.
 She served as chairman in 2008.
-Clabes was editor of The Kentucky Post for 13 years and before that was editor of the Sunday Courier & Press in Evansville, Indiana.
+Clabes was editor of Scripps Kentucky Post for 13 years and before that was editor of the company's Sunday Courier & Press in Evansville, Ind.
 She brought an extensive background in journalism education and community service to the Foundation.

-On her watch, the Foundation's annual giving has surpassed $7 million, the Scripps Howard School of Journalism and Communications at Hampton University was founded, the Scripps College of Communication at Ohio University was established, and programming has greatly expanded to internships, mid-career development, diversity initiatives, international study and Washington reporting opportunities for student journalists, focused programs for Hispanic students, and First Amendment.
+On her watch, the Foundation's annual giving surpassed $7 million, the Scripps Howard School of Journalism and Communications at Hampton University was founded, the Scripps College of Communication at Ohio University was established, and programming has greatly expanded to internships, mid-career development, diversity initiatives, international study and Washington reporting opportunities for student journalists, focused programs for Hispanic students, and First Amendment causes.